daminals/bathroom-geometry/README.md

 We're all residents of NYC and a common problem we tend to run into is finding the nearest bathroom that's also accessible and regularly cleaned.
 However, NYC is a large city and it'd be pretty hard to locate and keep track of the bathroom's on such a scale.
 So, we decided to shift our focus to the University we all know and love, SBU!
 We have enough knowledge about the bathrooms on campus for a proof of concept and it could always be scaled up later.
-Additionally, all the group members have taken a class in Computational Geometry here at SBU and we really wanted to see if we could apply what we learned in that class in the real world.
+Additionally, all the group members have taken a class in Computational Geometry here at SBU, which we really enjoyed a lot and we really wanted to see if we could apply what we learned in that class in the real world.

 # Challenges & Lessons